Cheshire-Cat94/Cheshire-Cat94.github.io/README.md

 **Patterns follow (somewhat) intuitive notions about reliability**

 The shape of the data as well as the proportions confirm intuitive or perhaps classical notions about reliability.
 The Government exhibits both the most significant difference between time periods, and the highest urgency proportions.
-The Guardian follows a similar shape, suggesting that it (think about official government communication in other channels) largely follows global best available data.
-- Findings indicate that it might be possible to capture urgency through simple NLP
-- Clear difference between liberal and conservative outlets
-- Contrary to H2, most outlets had realised the seriousness of Covid by TP3: no indication of fatigue (unless you are conservative)
+Considering the amount of criticism related to communicative confusions and u-turns levied against 10 Downing Street over the course of the pandemic (<i>Covid Comms: Flexible Messaging or Government u-Turn?</i> | Prca, n.d.) it is perhaps surprising to learn that official communication follows the most intuitive pattern.
+A plausible explanation for this discrepancy is that governments communicate through many different channels, and it is likely that statements in interviews and on social media are more widely disseminated and thus constitute the "public" face of the government to a much greater extent than its press corner.
+If we were to extend the scope of our research, another topic could therefore be to investigate whether there is a discrepancy between the type of official statements conveyed through the government's official channels and the statements issued by its representatives.

-- General public slower to catch up to speed
+**General public slower to catch up to speed**

-- Pattern follows (somewhat) intuitive notions about reliability
+While Twitter is not always the best representation of the general public (as Boyd and Crawford point out: we are only privy to a limited number of tweets, and there is no way to determine whether a Twitter account represents a real person (Boyd & Crawford, 2011), the results nevertheless indicate that some kind of public seemed to have gained an aggregate understanding about the urgency of the situation as the crisis wore on.
+What we suggest by this is that the lull in urgency from TP1 to TP2 and the subsequent jump to TP3 stem from the fact that it is reasonable to assume that most people lived in a state of confused limbo at the very outset, and only over time were able to gain sufficient information and understanding about the risks of the virus.

 ### Limitations